 That being said, I tend to run extremely cold.
 My friends tease me for over-bundling in what many consider to be mild weather, so I’ve been on the hunt for sustainable jackets that will keep me warm.

-Justin and I have been total homebodies this year.
-Only leaving the house for our bi-monthly grocery trip, and we decided we could really use a change of scenery.
+Justin and I have been total homebodies this year, only leaving the house for our bi-monthly grocery trip.
+So, we decided we could really use a change of scenery.

-As I prepared for this trip I ran into a problem… not having a proper winter coat.
+As I prepared for this trip, I ran into a problem… not having a proper, sustainable winter coat.
 After scouring the internet for a high quality, eco-friendly coat, I landed on Bernardo’s classic designs.
 And, they were kind enough to gift me one to test out for the trip.